Pokémon video game series competitive play: Generating and hacking Pokémon

 To create teams for competitive, players have to spend large amounts of time raising Pokémon teams to competitive standards, often requiring multiple games and dozens of hours of time.
 As Pokémon with optimal stat spreads and statlines are difficult to obtain, often taking hours at a time, Pokémon that are generated by external software with many competitive traits already present have become popular in the scene.
 Pokémon generated by software such as PKHeX are often the most popular manners of obtaining pre-generated Pokémon.
 PKHeX's generation methods tend to be ignored by official hack checks.
 It has led to a split in the competitive community, with some feeling that disqualification of players for bringing generated Pokémon is unfair to those who are skilled at the game but lack the time or ability to create teams demanded by competitive formats, while others feel The Pokémon Company has not cracked down on generated Pokémon enough.

 TheGamer's Eric Switzer believed that the barrier of entry to players for the video game series was unfair, citing that other competitively played Pokémon games, such as the Trading Card Game and UNITE, did not require players to sink as much time into obtaining what was needed for competitive play.
 He believed that the time sink restricted players from being able to participate, though he also felt as though players using third-party software to generate their teams felt unfair to those who did spend the time preparing their teams.
 Ali Jones, writing for GamesRadar+, stated that the process of generating Pokémon was something that was unlikely to go away due to how much it streamlined the ability to get competitive-ready Pokémon.
 According to competitive player Brady Smith, 80-90% of competitive players generate their Pokémon through external software.
 The creator of the PKHeX software, Kaphotics, stated that 50% of all teams that were submitted online as rentals during the 2023 Pokémon World Championships had at least one hacked Pokémon on their team, while 17% of all teams that participated in the Championships themselves had hacked Pokémon on them, including that year's winner.
-He stated that despite there being more rental teams released during the period of the Championships than ever before, the ratio between teams with and without hacked Pokémon remained the same from previous years.
+He stated that despite there being more rental teams released during the period of the Championships than ever before, the ratio between teams with and without hacked Pokémon are the same as compared to previous installments.

-The 2023 Pokémon World Championships cracked down on hacked Pokémon much more than previous competitions.
-As a result, many were disqualified from the Championships for bringing hacked Pokémon.
-This was stated to be down to new systems to check for hacks involving transfer between storage app Pokémon Home, as well as issues caused by Pokémon generated in the recently released Pokémon Legends: Arceus, which did not have a competitive scene, and thus caused issues unforeseen by those who attempted to use Pokémon generated in those games.
+Probably due to the additional scrutiny for legitimacy checks involving transfer between storage app Pokémon Home, as well as issues caused by Pokémon generated in the then-latest title Pokémon Legends: Arceus (which lacks a competitive scene), in order to crack down hacked Pokémon much more efficiently, the 2023 Pokémon World Championships saw numerous contestants being disqualified for the use of hacked Pokémon, and thus caused issues unforeseen by those who attempted to use Pokémon generated in those games.